Free Cancer Awareness Coloring Bundle

 Thank you Jennifer for inspiring the remix of this design.
 Click the picture for her coloring book reviews Facebook page and give it a like.

 Yes, it’s personal.
 I don’t know that there is a person alive who hasn’t been affected by cancer in some way.
-My father-in-law lost the battle with pancreatic cancer several years ago, and my own father is currently struggling with a recurrence of prostate cancer.
+My father-in-law lost the battle with pancreatic cancer several years ago, and my own father lost his battle with cancer November 16, 2016.
 I realize coloring pages can’t make a significant impact against cancer, but if they help just one person deal with the pain, grief, anger, or other emotions surrounding this horrible disease, then it’s worth doing.
 I hope you’ll share your coloring of these pages in the comments section below.

 Send Hope and Hugs Across the Miles